-Action # Title Description Total Funds Contributing 1.1 Probation Support VHEA will contract with county probation staff to provide home visitation, counseling, and supervision. \$45,000.00 Yes 1.2 Safety and Transportation VHEA will provide security to improve campus safety and will provide tokens for public bus transportation to and from school. \$94,000.00 Yes 1.3 Wellness Supports VHEA will provide additional nursing and school psychologist services above the base to support the specific needs of students as well as the TIP Program (Truancy Intervention Program) \$73,702.00 Yes

-1.4 Behavior Support Oversight FCSS was identified for Differentiated Assistance (DA) based on the Suspension indicator for Foster Youth, Hispanic, and social-economically disadvantaged students.
+Action # Title Description Total Funds Contributing 1.1 Probation Support VHEA will contract with county probation staff to provide home visitation, counseling, and supervision. \$45,000.00 Yes 1.2 Safety and Transportation VHEA will provide security to improve campus safety and will provide tokens for public bus transportation to and from school. \$94,000.00 Yes 1.3 Wellness Supports VHEA will provide additional nursing and school psychologist services above the base to support the specific needs of students as well as the TIP Program (Truancy Intervention Program) \$73,702.00 Yes 1.4 Behavior Support Oversight FCSS was identified for Differentiated Assistance (DA) based on the Suspension indicator for Foster Youth, Hispanic, and social-economically disadvantaged students.
 Upon observing the red indicators for suspension rates on the Local Education Agency (LEA) dashboard, we conducted a needs assessment to identify the underlying causes.
-To address the following Reds on the 2023 Dashboard: LEA Level Reds Suspension Rate: All Students African American Foster Youth Hispanic SED SWD DA eligibility for the Suspension Indicator: Foster Youth Hispanic SED The LEA will provide the following: The Director of Alternative Education will provide direct oversight and training support for the Behavior Support Oversight personnel. \$25,000.00 No Yes 1.5 Facilities The LEA will maintain facilities in good repair; retain maintenance personnel; update the instructional/and or classroom learning environment to support critical thinking and problem solving, communication, collaboration, and creativity and innovation. \$226,868.00 No
+To address the following Reds on the 2023 Dashboard: LEA Level Reds Suspension Rate: All Students African American Foster Youth Hispanic SED SWD DA eligibility for the Suspension Indicator: Foster Youth Hispanic SED The LEA will provide the following: The Director of Alternative Education \$25,000.00 Yes will provide direct oversight and training support for the Behavior Support Oversight personnel.

+Action # Title Description Total Funds Contributing 1.5 Facilities The LEA will maintain facilities in good repair; retain maintenance personnel; update the instructional/and or classroom learning environment to support critical thinking and problem solving, communication, collaboration, and creativity and innovation. \$226,868.00 No

 Goal # Description Type of Goal 2 The LEA will support instructional learning opportunities for all students in order to increase achievement proficiency levels in ELA, ELD, Math, and all academic disciplines as measured by state and local assessments.
-Broad Goal State Prio rities addressed by this goal.
-Priority 1 Basic (Conditions of Learning) Priority 2 State Standards (Conditions of Learning) Priority 4 Priority 4: Pupil Achievement (Pupil Outcomes) Priority 7 Priority 7: Course Access (Conditions of Learning) Priority 8 Priority 8: Other Pupil Outcomes (Pupil Outcomes)
+Broad Goal

+Priority 1: Basic (Conditions of Learning)

+Priority 2: State Standards (Conditions of Learning)

+Priority 4: Pupil Achievement (Pupil Outcomes)

+Priority 7: Course Access (Conditions of Learning)

+Priority 8: Other Pupil Outcomes (Pupil Outcomes)